In real life, it’s a delicious baked good. You can find lots of delicious cookie recipes on Pinterest.

 Your browser probably gives you cookie choices.
 For example, most browsers let you block “third-party cookies,” which are cookies from sites other than the one you’re visiting.
 Those options vary from browser to browser, so check your browser settings for more info.

-Finally, your mobile device has settings that allow you to control whether ad partners can use information about your use of mobile applications to show ads to you.
-On iOS devices, this setting is called “Limit Ad Tracking” and on Android devices, this setting is called “Opt out of Ads Personalization.”
-Learn more in the Help Center.
+Finally, your mobile device has settings that allow you to control how ad partners can use information about your use of mobile applications to show ads to you.
+On Android devices, this setting is called “Opt out of Ads Personalization.”
+On Apple devices you can adjust your choice by selecting Privacy and then Tracking.

 Effective date: September 28, 2019